 SQL AVG Function Distinct

-The Sql Server AVG (DISTINCT Column Name) simply calculate the average of the Unique number of records present in the table whose values are NOT NULL (Ignores the NULL Records).
+The SQL Server AVG DISTINCT Column calculates the average of the Unique number of records present in the table whose values are NOT NULL (Ignores the NULL Records).

-TIP: In SQL, DISTINCT Keyword is used to remove the Duplicates from the specified column Name.
+TIP: The SQL DISTINCT removes the Duplicates from the given column Name.

 SELECT [Occupation] ,AVG (DISTINCT [YearlyIncome]) AS [Total Income] FROM [Customer] GROUP BY [Occupation]